sequenceiq/slider/src/site/markdown/rolehistory.md

 another data structure to maintain and rebuild at cluster thaw time from the last-used fields in the node entries.

-### Flex: Removing a role instance from the cluster

-Simple strategy: find a node with at least one active container

-    select a node N in nodemap where for NodeEntry[roleId]: active > releasing; nodeentry = node.get(roleId)
-    nodeentry.active--;

-Advanced Strategy:

-    Scan through the map looking for a node where active >1 && active > releasing.
-    If none are found, fall back to the previous strategy

-This is guaranteed to release a container on any node with >1 container in use, if such a node exists.
-If not, the scan time has increased to #(nodes).

-Once a node has been identified

-1. a container on it is located (via the existing container map)
-1. The RM is asked to release that container.
-1. The (existing) `containersBeingReleased` Map has the container inserted into it

 ### AM Callback : onContainersAllocated

     void onContainersAllocated(List<Container> allocatedContainers)